ArthurSonzogni/FTXUI/doc/mainpage.md

 ### TrueColor #{#dom-colors-true-color}

-On terminal supporting trueColor, you can directly chose the 24bit RGB color:
+On terminal supporting trueColor, you can directly use the 24bit RGB color
+space:

+Use the constructors below to specify the **RGB** or **HSV** values for your
+color:

 There are two constructors:
 ```cpp